videlec/surface-dynamics/doc/source/examples/rank2_genus3_classification.md

 The following script goes through every component of strata in `strata`, every cylinder diagram with at least 4 cylinders, and checks all partitions for at least 2 $\cal M$-parallel classes.
 The output is saves to a folder called `output`.
-This output is used in my thesis to classify rank 2 invariant subvarieties in some genus 3 strata.
+This output is used in the thesis of C. Zhang to classify rank 2 invariant subvarieties in some genus 3 strata.

 ```{code-cell}